Guide - The Best of Park City

 Wildlife Awakening

-Early morning and evening hours provide the best observation opportunities.
-Maintain respectful distances—spring is breeding season for many species.
+Early morning and evening hours provide the best opportunities to observe Park City’s wildlife.
+However, you should always maintain respectful distances—spring is breeding season for many species.

 Trail Transition

 Lower elevation trails begin opening while higher terrain remains snow-covered.
-Round Valley often becomes accessible earliest, though conditions vary significantly with elevation and aspect.
+Round Valley often becomes accessible earliest, though conditions vary significantly due to terrain and aspect.

 Check conditions before assuming trail access—some trails close temporarily during the muddy transition to prevent damage.